 Prosecution of an Abandonment Violation

 When prosecuting an abandonment violation, the Department of Business and Professional Regulation (“DBPR”) will analyze the facts of the case and compare to the 90 day presumption.
 It will be difficult for the DBPR to prove an abandonment violation, if the customer terminates the contract within the 90 day period.
 License holders should be aware, if the DBPR is able to prove an abandonment violation, the customer may be eligible for the Florida Homeowners’ Construction Recovery Fund (“Recovery Fund”).
-There are specific requirements to be eligible for the Recovery Fund, please see Christopher M. Cobb’s blog discussing some of these requirements.

 Dealing with a difficult homeowner is not enough to establish just cause.
 The CILB has issued discipline to license holders for abandoning a construction project, even though their customer may have been difficult.
 Consequently, it is important to understand the elements of just cause and whether your situation meets the definition.
 Prior to abandoning a construction project, it may be beneficial for you to discuss with your attorney the pros/cons of doing so.